netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Recommendations for SCION Implementations

-- A SCION implementation SHOULD NOT store or cache paths, especially (MUST?) not on the server side.
+- A SCION implementation SHOULD NOT store or cache paths, especially not on the server side.
 This prevents memory exhaustion attacks, see {attack-memory-exhaustion}.
-  This also avoid the problem of determining which paths are still alive a which have been closed or abandoned.
+  This also avoid the problem of path lifecycle maintenance, i.e., determining which paths are still alive and which have been closed or abandoned.
+  Sometimes, storing paths is inevitable, see {{sig}}.
+  For security concerns, see also {{attack-path-injection}}.

 - When used with QUIC-MP, a SCION implementation MUST not change the network paths, possibly with the exception of refreshing expired paths.
   When a path stops working, the implementation should instead report an error to the QUIC(-MP) layer or time out silently.

 ## Recommendations for both QUIC-MP and SCION Implementations